apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - The SAML2 attribute definition catalog is extended to support a few *known* attributes such as `title`, `eduPersonNickname`, etc.
 - Using "Provider Selection" in combination of a multifactor authentication policy for a service that triggers on principal attributes is now supported.
 - Links displayed as part of an [interrupt notification](../webflow/Webflow-Customization-Interrupt.html) can now take advantage of single sign-on sessions.
+- Support for [Apache Shiro](../authentication/Shiro-Authentication.html) is now deprecated; this feature is scheduled to be removed.

 ## Library Upgrades